gimesmmilkt/Gitlet/README.md

 Merge the files from the given branch into the current branch.
 ## Persistence
 Since this is a version control system, the persistence is necessary.
 In general, serialization is used to store essential objects.
 Specifically, staging area is divided into addition and removal to store files.
+Each of them uses tree map to store the filename and content.
+There is also a commit map, also tree map, to store all commit id and each commit itself.
+When creating a new commit, the 'Head' will point to it and 'Head' commit id is also store into a file.
+Branches are also stored for tracking the current branch.